 Q: How should I register for courses for the following semester while away?

-A: Students studying away through an NYU or external program are assigned an adjusted registration time on the same day of their regularly appointed time based on their earned credits.
+A: Students studying away through an NYU or international external program are assigned an adjusted registration time on the same day of their regularly appointed time based on their earned credits.
 Times are adjusted earlier to compensate for time differences, connectivity issues, and the inability to visit their New York-based advisers in person.
 Students should be able to view their appointment time in Albert as usual.
-If you have questions about the adjusted time or think an error has been made, you should email firstname.lastname@example.org if you are studying on an NYU program or email@example.com if you are studying on an external program.
+If you have questions about the adjusted time or think an error has been made, you should email firstname.lastname@example.org if you are studying on an NYU program or email@example.com if you are studying on an international external program.

 Q: How can I sign up for housing for the following semester while away?